Respiratory Care - Associate of Applied Science

 The goal of the program is, "To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) domains of respiratory care practice as performed by registered respiratory therapists (RRTs)" Commission on Accreditation for Respiratory Care (CoARC) standard 3.01.

 Students accepted to the program are required to rotate to clinical sites outside the Missoula area on a periodic basis.
 These rotations take place during the spring semester, summer session and autumn semester of the second year.
-These sites may include, but are not limited to: Kalispell, Ronan, Polson, Butte, Billings, Bozeman, Hamilton, Helena, Coeur d’Alene and Lewiston, Idaho and Spokane, Washington.
+The clinical sites are located throughout Montana and Idaho.
 Transportation and housing are the student’s responsibility.

 Respiratory Therapist Scope of Practice